-Teachers at Nantucket Elementary School are accessible after school until at least 2:50pm.
-Parents are encouraged to email teachers to set up times to meet in person or virtually.
+Teachers at Nantucket Intermediate School are accessible after school until at least 2:50 p.m.
+Parents are encouraged to schedule individual meetings with the teacher either virtually, or in person depending on what meets the needs of the purpose of the meeting.
 Specific days are set aside for parent-teacher conferences in December of each year.
-Please check with the NES Main Office.
+Please check in with the NIS Office.